July 17, 2025 at 10:26 a.m.

 The Siena campus will celebrate the transition with a community procession and ceremony on Sept.
 18. Over the past 10 years, Siena has expanded its academic offerings, and as it continues to do so — with a particular emphasis on strengthening its graduate programs — the school was presented with a strategic opportunity to amplify its mission.

-Siena’s “Education for a Lifetime” – rooted in our Franciscan values and tradition – delivers a transformative experience powered by a liberal arts advantage.
+Siena’s “Education for a Lifetime” — rooted in its Franciscan values and tradition — delivers a transformative experience powered by a liberal arts advantage.
 The mission and soul will never change, but as Siena has done throughout its history, it is important to evolve.

 In 2022, New York State revised its definition of a university, and with the approval of the school’s new Master of Social Work program, Siena met the updated criteria.
-Research suggests that becoming a university can enhance Siena’s prestige, raise demand and strengthen our reputation.
+Research suggests that becoming a university can enhance Siena’s prestige, raise demand and strengthen its reputation.

 “This is an exciting new chapter for Siena,” said Tom Baldwin ’81, Chair of Siena’s Board of Trustees.
 “At a time when higher education is under pressure, Siena is choosing to invest, to lead and to rise.
-The Board’s vote to transition to Siena University reflects the momentum we’ve built and the strength of our mission.
+The board’s vote to transition to Siena University reflects the momentum we’ve built and the strength of our mission.
 It is not a change in who we are but a bold step forward in who we are becoming.
 I’m proud of this decision, confident in our direction, and inspired by what this moment means for our future.”

-With 43 majors, 80-plus minors and certificates, and prestigious joint-degree programs in liberal artsscience and business, Siena offers over 1,200 unique ways for students to reach their personal and professional goals.
+With 43 majors, 80-plus minors and certificates, and prestigious joint-degree programs in liberal arts, science and business, Siena offers over 1,200 unique ways for students to reach their personal and professional goals.
 Hundreds of student life options ranging from Red Cross to rugby join with Siena’s 21-sport Division I athletic program to provide students the opportunity to get in the game, whatever their interests may be.
 Extensive study abroad programs and immersive service-learning allow for discovery and reflection.

 Comments: